sinangoral/possibilistic-design/README.md

 Students can expect to:

-- Dive deep into the tenants of critical and speculative design;
+- Dive deep into the tenets of critical and speculative design;
 - Develop preliminary hard skills in visual programming workflows, visual design, electronics prototyping, and basic programming;
 - Understand how to network between physical and virtual media (i.e, interfacing with prototyped electronics through Grasshopper in real-time);
 - Design, prototype, and document fully-functional, interactive, and data-driven objects and installations;